 Isn’t matzah often made from wheat?

 That’s true, matzah is made from wheat.
 But, when matzah is made, the wheat flour is kept absolutely dry until it’s mixed with water and immediately baked.
-Technically, it takes 18 minutes for flour to ferment and rise, so matzah must be baked for fewer than 18 minutes.
+Technically, it takes 18 minutes for flour to ferment and rise, so matzah must be prepared and baked in fewer than 18 minutes.

 OK.
 Now, what’s kitniyot?

-Kitniyot includes legumes, beans, peas, rice, millet, corn, and seeds.
+Kitniyot ("small things") includes legumes, beans, peas, rice, millet, corn, and seeds.
 Many Ashkenazi Jews (Jews of central and eastern European descent) choose not to eat kitniyot on Passover.

 Why don’t people eat kitniyot on Passover?

 Didn’t I read somewhere that Reform Jews can eat kitniyot on Passover?

 You likely did read that somewhere!
-Actually, three groups of Rabbis in the recent past have met and, independent of each other, ruled that both Ashkenazim and Sephardim should be permitted to eat rice, corn, and kitniyot during Passover.
+Actually, three groups of Rabbis in the recent past have met and, independent of each other, ruled that both Ashkenazi and Sephardi Jews should be permitted to eat rice, corn, and kitniyot during Passover.
 These groups were the Responsa Committee of the Reform Jewish Movement (a responsa is a rabbinic decision), the Responsa Committee of the Israeli Conservative Movement, and the Conservative Movement’s Committee on Jewish Law and Standards.

-These rabbinical committees determined that the prohibition of eating rice, beans, and kitniyot is in direct contradiction to the opinion of all the sages of the Mishnah and Talmud (except one), and also contradicts the theory as well as the practice of more than fifty post-Talmudic Sages.
-Opposition to the ban on eating kitniyot dates back to 13th century France, where one rabbi called it “a mistaken company,” and another calling it a “foolish custom.”
+These rabbinical committees determined that the prohibition of eating rice, beans, and kitniyot is in direct contradiction to the opinion of all the sages of the Mishnah and Talmud (except one), and also contradicts the theory, as well as the practice of more than 50 post-Talmudic Sages.
+Opposition to the ban on eating kitniyot dates back to 13th-century France, when one rabbi called it “a mistaken company” and another calling it a “foolish custom.”

 Still, it’s a personal decision, and many Reform Jews choose to abstain from eating kitniyot on Passover.
 (Check out this blog post about choosing foods to make your Passover meaningful.)

 OK, I get that there’s a lot that I can’t eat.
 But what can I eat?

 If you’ve been to a Passover seder, you know that Passover can still be a delicious celebration.
 Visit our Passover Recipes page for some kosher for Passover meal inspiration, and watch the video below.
 Chag sameach!